top of page

 MONGER-LEVIN

-Troy Monger-Levin began his training in 2019 with Gina Illingworth in Camino, California.
-After training at Camino Classical Ballet for a year, he began to train with Pamela Hayes in El Dorado Hills, CA. After spending his first Summer Intensive on scholarship with Ellison Ballet, he accepted a place in the Kansas City Ballet School Daytime Program on scholarship.
+Troy Levin began his training in 2019 with Gina Illingworth in Camino, California.
+After attending Ellison Ballet SI on scholarship, he accepted a place in the Kansas City Ballet School, also on scholarship.

 ISABELLE JOHNSON